-A sophisticated psychological novel from one of Europe’s most exciting young writers.
+A sophisticated psychological novel from one of Europe’s most exciting writers.

+‘“Are you an unhappy man?”
 That’s what the journalist said to me.
-It was her last question.
+It was her last question.’

 Gianni Orzan has no reason to feel unhappy.
-He has just been awarded a prize for his children’s writing and a cheque for 15 million lire.
-He is blissfully married to Anna and is a doting father to an eight-year old son, Franceschino.
+He has just been awarded a prize for his children’s writing and a cheque for fifteen million lire.
+He is blissfully married to Anna and is a doting father to an eight-year-old son, Franceschino.
 He loves film and is an avid chess player.
 He is a man in complete control of his life.

 Later, after he has sent his wife and son to stay with family, the same cab driver appears at his door and introduces himself as Gianni’s father’s oldest friend.
 He certainly talks accurately about Gianni’s father, who died less than a fortnight ago.
 In fact, he seems to know much more about Gianni’s respectable, pious father than Gianni ever did, or perhaps ever wants to.